sheetal-sudhir/UConn-Senior-Design-Offensive-Content-Filter/README.md

 - **Text Preprocessing**: Removal of stopwords, punctuation, and URL normalization to ensure accurate classification.

 ## Dataset:
-The dataset consists of **tweets**, each labeled as offensive (1) or non-offensive (0).
+The dataset consists of **tweets** available on kaggle, each labeled as offensive (1) or non-offensive (0).
 It includes 24,818 labeled instances, with tweets preprocessed for text classification tasks.

 ## Technologies Used:
 - **Python**: Programming language used to develop the model and preprocess text data.